 When it comes to fuel costs, all carriers want the same thing: to spend as little on fuel as possible while maximizing revenue.
 Fuel is already the greatest expense for owner operators, and rising fuel costs chip away at their net revenue.

-No matter how many intermodal trips a carrier takes in a year, there’s no way they’ll drive more miles than an OTR carrier.
+No matter how many power only intermodal loads a carrier takes in a year, there’s no way they’ll drive more miles than an OTR carrier.
 There are a lot of empty miles that need to be factored in when a carrier travels long distances in OTR.
 If a driver is going from Chicago to Denver, at some point they’re going to have to make their way back, whether they’ve picked up another load or not.
 According to our own internal data, drivers working full time doing intermodal trucking average around 78 miles per trip.
-This is where the benefits of intermodal really show: carriers can pick up loads within a certain radius of their home and drive less miles overall.
+This is where the benefits of intermodal trucking really show: carriers can pick up power only loads within a certain radius of their home and drive less miles overall.

 Steve M., a carrier in Atlanta, likes to have his drivers stay local so that he can fill up his trucks’ fuel tanks every day with the diesel he bought in bulk.
 This is so that the drivers don’t have to do so on the road and pay a premium.
 It’s a lot harder for a carrier to keep their fuel usage in check like Steve does when they’re thousands of miles from their home base.